collective/collective.developermanual/source/tutorials/buildout/index.rst

 =====================

 The simplest buildout will deploy a Python distribution in an isolated environment.
-In this case we'll add the `docutils` distribution to our empty buildout and Buildout will retrieve that distribution, build it, install it isolated in the buildout, and add any console scripts to the `bin` directory.
+In this case we'll add the `sphinx` distribution to our empty buildout and Buildout will retrieve that distribution, build it, install it isolated in the buildout, and add any console scripts to the `bin` directory.